 Sixth coinage.
-Copper.
+Copper. group is interrupted by a local Ptolemaïc coinage distinguished by the head of Apollo, and by the

-group is interrupted by a local Ptolemaïc coinage distinguished by the head of Apollo, and by the coinage considered to be the Sixth of Ptolemy I. and First of Philadelphus, having a remarkable variety, a large denomination, with the head of Ptolemy I. for obverse-type.
-This last coinage would seem to be of Ptolemy I. rather than Ptolemy II., as it presents the beginning of a magistrate's name IT (p.
+Ptolemy I. for obverse-type.
+This last coinage would seem to be of Ptolemy I. rather than Ptolemy II., as it presents the beginning of a magistrate's name II (p.
 12, nos.
 97, 98) common to the second gold coinage of Ptolemy I. (p.
 11, no. 93) as king for the Cyrenaïca, as well as to the autonomous silver of Cyrene.
 (Müller, Num. de l'Anc.
 Afr. i. tab.
 1.)
 It may be here suggested that a concurrent coinage of Ptolemy and the city of Cyrene may indicate that the king left a privilege of autonomy to the head of the Pentapolis, while not allowing it to the other towns.